christophery/geist/readme.txt

 = Does this theme support any plugins? =

-geist includes support for Infinite Scroll in Jetpack.
+Geist includes support for Infinite Scroll in Jetpack.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0.0 - March 27 2019 =
 * Initial release

 == Credits ==